 Creating trauma-informed systems and organizations when there are differing definitions of and recommended practices for TIC may cause confusion across jurisdictions.
 To aide in this endeavor, several organizations have provided guides to assist human services systems in implementing TIC at the systems and organizational levels.
 For instance, in 2014, SAMHSA created the widely used "Concept Of Trauma And Guidance For A Trauma-Informed Approach" for implementing trauma-informed care within organizations from a behavioral health perspective.
 While not specific to the JLS, its creation included input from stakeholders from multiple youth-serving agencies including the JLS.
-SAMHSA created the following 10 implementation domains to provide a guide to organizations and jurisdictions for implementing a trauma-informed approach: 1) Governance and leadership that actively support and invest in TIC; 2) Policies and protocols written through a trauma-informed lens; 3) Physical environments that promote safety and collaboration, including cleanliness and calm spaces; 4) Engagement and involvement of people in recovery, survivors of trauma, and family members; 5) Cross-sector collaboration for systems and sectors to establish shared understanding of TIC; 6) Screenings, assessments and treatments that are trauma-informed, evidence-based, and culturally appropriate; 7) Training and workforce development that are related to trauma; 8) Progress monitoring and quality assurance to implement and maintain TIC; 9) Financial support for TIC; and 10) Evaluation of systems utilizing measures for TIC.
+SAMHSA created the following 10 implementation domains to provide a guide to organizations and jurisdictions for implementing a trauma-informed approach:

+- 1) Governance and leadership that actively support and invest in TIC; - 2) Policies and protocols written through a trauma-informed lens; - 3) Physical environments that promote safety and collaboration, including cleanliness and calm spaces; - 4) Engagement and involvement of people in recovery, survivors of trauma, and family members; - 5) Cross-sector collaboration for systems and sectors to establish shared understanding of TIC: - 6) Screenings, assessments and treatments that are trauma-informed, evidence-based, and culturally appropriate; - 7) Training and workforce development that are related to trauma; - 8) Progress monitoring and quality assurance to implement and maintain TIC; - 9) Financial support for TIC; and - 10) Evaluation of systems utilizing measures for TIC.

-The types of organizational interventions that jurisdictions can use to create traumainformed systems can also be daunting.
-In a systematic review of studies related to organizational interventions to promote trauma-informed practices in human services agencies including JLS facilities, primary care provider settings, and child welfare agencies, Purtle (2018) found that staff training on TIC improved knowledge systemwide about trauma-informed intervention content, attitudes such as increase favorable beliefs regarding TIC, and behaviors like trauma-informed practices within an organization.
-While there were some limitations to this systematic review, the author concludes that trauma-informed staff training seems to have positive outcomes on staff and organizations, but more rigorous research is needed to determine if these effects are solely the result of these trainings.
-Additionally, research suggests that trust and rapport between staff and youth is important in encouraging youth to engage in traumainformed care (Barnert et al., 2020).
+Additionally, in a systematic review of studies related to organizational interventions to promote trauma-informed practices in human services agencies including JLS facilities, primary care provider settings, and child welfare agencies, Purtle (2018) found that staff training on TIC improved knowledge system-wide about trauma-informed intervention content, attitudes such as increase favorable beliefs regarding TIC, and behaviors like trauma-informed practices within an organization.
+One training model discussed in this study that has been successfully used across human services agencies in the United States is the Sanctuary Model, which is a trauma-informed, whole culture approach to creating and changing organizational cultures (Elwyn, Esaki, & Smith, 2015).
+While there were some limitations to this systematic review, the author concludes that trauma-informed staff training seems to have positive outcomes on staff and organizations, but more rigorous research is needed to determine if these effects are solely the result of these trainings or other factors.

+Additionally, research suggests that trust and rapport between staff and youth is important in encouraging youth to engage in trauma-informed care (Barnert et al., 2020).
 In fact, staff not sharing similar lived experiences as youth in the JLS is often perceived as a barrier to the foundation of this trust and rapport (Barnert et al., 2020).
 Hiring staff who shared similar lived experiences as youth in the JLS can therefore help foster trust and rapport among youth and encourage their engagement in health care and promote long-lasting healing (Lesnick et al., 2023).
 It is recommended that counties and partnering agencies implement the domains created by SAMHSA, including staff training on TIC and hiring and engaging staff with lived experience, to further promote TIC systemwide.